-To address the current gap in meeting crops’ nutrient requirements, the project will identify and assess climate-smart fertilizer management options and agronomic practices to develop site- and crop-specific fertilizer best management practices.
-The project will select, test, and pilot promising best management practices.
-Trade-off analysis of environmental and farm economic objectives and upscaling of detailed work at farm level are important components of the approach.
+To address the current gap in meeting crops’ nutrient requirements, the project identifies and assesses climate-smart fertilizer management options and agronomic practices (4R nutrient management options) to develop site- and crop-specific fertilizer best management practices for legumes and cereals.
+The project assesses and tests promising best management practices.
+Trade-offs of 4R nutrient will be analysed between food production, economic costs and profits, and GHG emissions.

 - Project website: Crop Nutrient Gap Project